 "I do not care a rush what denomination you belong to, I do not very much care what special creed you profess, but I do care beyond all expression that the result of that creed in your daily life should be to make you a power for good amongst your fellowmen. . . .
 We hear much talk about creeds, professions of faith and the like; but I want you to remember that when God started to write a creed for us, He did it . . .

 This is an excerpt from Dr. Harry Emerson Fosdick's nightstand-reading book entitled: "The Meaning of Service."
 This is a short book I am currently reading after his book: "The Power to See It Through."
 An amazing preacher and teacher of talent and insight.
-I am working on a Dr. Harry Emerson Fosdick's Home Page to capture his insights and my thoughts on those insights.
+I am working on a Dr. Harry Emerson Fosdick's Home Page [now available here] to capture his insights and my thoughts on those insights.

 Peter E. Greulich